ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 2. have a working [SSH key pair] set up and configured the X2Go client accordingly in order to connect from outside the UCSF network using the {{ site.cluster.nickname }} 2FA system.

 The first alternative is the easiest with the only downside being the limited bandwidth that the UCSF VPN provides.
-The second alternative is more complicated to set up and some users fail to get it to work - we're still investigating.
+The second alternative is more complicated to set up.

-(\*) This used to work prior to the introduction of {{ site.cluster.nickname }} 2FA over SSH on 2020-10-29.

 ### Setup of the X2Go Client (once)